 Santa Teresa is a somewhat small town located in the state of New Mexico.
 With a population of 5,044 people and just one neighborhood, Santa Teresa is the 43rd largest community in New Mexico.

-Unlike some towns, Santa Teresa isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Santa Teresa are a mix of both white- and blue-collar jobs.
+Santa Teresa is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Santa Teresa is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Santa Teresa who work in sales jobs (27.50%), office and administrative support (11.65%), and management occupations (7.67%).

-Santa Teresa is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Santa Teresa doesn't have a public transportation system that people use for their commute.

 The per capita income in Santa Teresa in 2022 was $25,663, which is middle income relative to New Mexico, and lower middle income relative to the rest of the US.
 This equates to an annual income of $102,652 for a family of four.
 However, Santa Teresa contains both very wealthy and poor people as well.
 Santa Teresa also has one of the higher rates of people living in poverty in the nation, with 31.81% of its population below the federal poverty line.